Jewish feminism: Haredi approaches

 One of the most interesting voices of haredi feminism is that of Adina Bar-Shalom, daughter of the late Israeli Sephardic Chief Rabbi Ovadia Yosef.
 Bar-Shalom established the Haredi College of Jerusalem, regularly speaks out about the importance of women's education and work, and in 2013 established a women's-only political party in the haredi town of Elad.
 In addition, in early 2014 she considered a bid to become the president of Israel.
 In March 2014, Bar-Shalom wrote that the haredi feminist revolution is already here.
 "The train has left the station", she wrote.

 Midreshet Otot is one example of an Ultra-Orthodox program that holds the space for women to learn Talmud.
 Rabbi Kreuzer started Midreshet Otot in 2016, a secret weekly talmud discussion for women in the Ultra-Orthodox community.
 According to Avital Chizhik-Goldschmidt, who attended one of the study sessions, the scene was a vibrant house of study, with “the women speaking over one another”, displaying the hunger Haredi women had for the text.
 Woman learning Talmud in environments, such as Midreshet Otot, is a huge revolution for Ultra-Orthodox women.

+One of the vocal Hareidi feminists in Israel is Tzipi Lavie.
+She started the Hareidi faction of the centre-left Yesh Atid party.
+She was part of the Nivcharot movement which is a Hareidi feminist organization calling for their political representation and rights.
+She showed in a poll through the organization that the majority of women asked apposed a bill suggested by the Hareidi MK Moshe Gafni for separate hours for different sexes at natural springs.
+She also led the Sarah Schnierer campaign promoting Hareidi feminism.
+She has called out Ultra-Orthodox concealing pictures of women.

 Another emerging haredi voice is that of Esty Reider-Indorsky.
 She "came out" in March 2014 as a popular haredi columnist who had been writing under a man's name—"Ari Solomon"—and has a large following under her pseudonym.
 In an article in YNet, Reider-Indorsky claimed that there is a strong feminist movement brewing in the haredi community, and asked non-haredi women to stay out of their own internal revolution.
 "Don't patronize us", she writes to non-haredi feminists.
 "Don't make revolutions for us, or try to clean out our backyard.
 We are doing it in our own way and we are doing it better: There is an abundance of haredi women lawyers and women in start-ups....
 There are haredi women who choose an academic career, and there are haredi women leading change in every area imaginable...
 The change will happen. it's already happening."

-These are signs of the beginnings of the feminist movement in the haredi community in Israel.